 - Attending Monthly CCNA Meetings and sharing update on issues or matters of concern, upcoming events and other neighborhood news.

-- Sharing information from CCNA with your Officers and Board Members.
+- Sharing information from CCNA with your Officers, Board and Members.

 - Seeking opinions on pending CCNA motions, position statements, and resolutions with your Officers and Board Members.